 Smartcane BMP is the Queensland sugarcane industry's voluntary best practice program.
 Its three core modules cover soil health and nutrient management, irrigation and drainage and weed, pest and disease management.
 Smartcane BMP is a pathway to recognition of sustainably sourced sugar and CANEGROWERS is currently working with Bonsucro, ProTerra and the Czarnikow Vive programs to support this emerging need from customers.

 Growers accredited in the core modules of Smartcane BMP are currently deemed by the Queensland Government to be meeting its requirements under regulations to protect the Great Barrier Reef, recognising that they are demonstrating environmental stewardship for water quality.

 Enhanced Efficiency Fertiliser Trials (EEF60)

 CANEGROWERS has been awarded a contract to run a series of 60 on farm trials of enhanced efficiency fertilisers.
 Dubbed EEF60, the project will run across three growing seasons and be managed by Sugar Research Australia.
 The aim is to identify if the fertilisers can meet the aims of improving nitrogen use efficiency (NUE) while reducing losses without impacting farm profitability or productivity.
 The sites have been selected for a variety of soil and climatic conditions.
-In this video, SRA's Nick Hill explains the process.
+Click here to read the information sheet.